Mammoth steppe: Animals

-The mammoth steppe was dominated in biomass by reindeer, bison, horse, and the woolly mammoth, and was the center for the evolution of the Pleistocene woolly fauna.
-Megaloceros, saiga antelope and musk ox also lived on the mammoth steppe (the first one not in the northernmost parts).
-In the Siberian parts were animals like the argali, Snow sheep and the Mongolian gazelle.
-Not so far before the last glacial maximum (roughly 40.000 years ago), an extinct paleospecies of argali (Ovis argaloides) lived also in Europe.
-Notable carnivores found across the whole range of the mammoth steppe included Panthera spelaea, the Wolverine, the wolf Canis lupus and the brown bear Ursus arctos.
-While the cave hyena was part of mammoth steppe faunas in Europe, it did not extend into the core high latitude north Asian range of the biome.
-Bird remains are rare because of their fragile structure, but there is some evidence for snowy owl, willow ptarmigan, gyrfalcon, common raven and great bustard.
-Other bird species are white-tailed eagle and golden eagle.
-Vultures like griffon vulture and cinereous vulture are not known but they were likely common scavengers on the mammoth steppe, following the large herds and scavenging on dead animals.
+Varying slightly by geographical location, the mammoth steppe was dominated (in biomass) primarily by giant deer, caribou, steppe bison, horses, woolly mammoth and yak, among other mammals, and was the center for the evolution of the Pleistocene "woolly" fauna.
+Woolly rhinoceros, moose, saiga antelope and musk ox also lived in different regions of the steppe.
+In present-day Siberia were the relatives of extant animals like the argali, snow sheep, Siberian roe deer, and the Mongolian gazelle.
+Not long before the last glacial maximum, an extinct paleospecies of argali (Ovis argaloides) also lived in Europe.

+Notable carnivores found across the whole range of the mammoth steppe included the cave lion (Panthera spelaea), wolverine (Gulo gulo), wolf (Canis lupus) and brown bear (Ursus arctos).
+While the cave hyena was a part of the mammoth steppe fauna in Europe, it did not range into the core high-latitude, northern Eurasian-Siberian reaches of the biome.
+The short-faced bear (Arctodus simus) was found across the tundra of North America but never crossed over into Asia.
+Bird remains are rare because of their fragile structure, but there is some evidence for the snowy owl, willow ptarmigan, gyrfalcon, common raven and great bustard.
+Other bird species included the white-tailed and golden eagles.
+Vultures, like the griffon and cinereous vulture, are not known but they were likely common scavengers on the mammoth steppe, following the large herds and scavenging on predated or deceased animals.
 On Wrangel Island, the remains of woolly mammoth, woolly rhinoceros, horse, bison and musk ox have been found.
-Reindeer and small animal remains do not preserve, but reindeer excrement has been found in sediment.
-Small animals on the mammoth steppe were, for example, steppe pika, ground squirrels and alpine marmot.
-In the most arid regions of the mammoth steppe that were to the south of Central Siberia and Mongolia, woolly rhinoceros were common but woolly mammoths were rare.
-Reindeer live in the far north of Mongolia today and historically their southern boundary passed through Germany and along the steppes of eastern Europe, indicating they once covered much of the mammoth steppe.
+Reindeer (caribou) and smaller animal remains do not preserve well, but reindeer excrement has been found in sediment.
+Small animals included steppe pika, ground squirrel and alpine marmot.
+In the most arid regions of the mammoth steppe (that were to the south of Central Siberia and Mongolia), woolly rhinoceroses were common, while woolly mammoths were rare.
+Reindeer still live in the far north of Mongolia today; their southern boundary passed through Germany and along the steppes of eastern Europe, indicating they once covered much of the mammoth steppe.

 Mammoths survived on the Taimyr Peninsula until the Holocene.
 A small population of mammoths survived on St. Paul Island, Alaska, up until 3750 BC, and the small mammoths of Wrangel Island survived until 1650 BC.
 Bison in Alaska and the Yukon, and horses and muskox in northern Siberia, have survived the loss of the mammoth steppe.
 One study has proposed that a change of suitable climate caused a significant drop in the mammoth population size, which made them vulnerable to hunting from expanding human populations.
 The coincidence of both of these impacts in the Holocene most likely set the place and time for the extinction of the woolly mammoth.